 An impressive amount of complexity can be accomplished in Scratch games, but eventually it will be time to move on to a more traditional programming language.
 This means instead of drag-and-drop, your student will be typing.
 It’s important that the student can communicate their thoughts to the computer effectively – hunt-and-peck typing will take too long and require too much brain power to be effective for programming.

 - TypingWeb provides the top free online course to learn how to type

 - A realistic goal should be to not look at the keys and achieve 30 words per minute with very few errors

 Python is an excellent choice for a young student’s first type-based programming language.
-It has a clean syntax what doesn’t require semi-colons or other confusing characters.
-Python programs can be written entirely in a text-editor, so the student doesn’t have to learn an intimidating IDE at the same time.
+It has a clean syntax and doesn’t require semi-colons or other confusing characters.
+Python programs can be written entirely in a text editor, so the student doesn’t have to learn an intimidating IDE at the same time.

 - Install Python on your computer

 - Recommended Python book – Hello World!
 Computer Programming for Kids and Other Beginners

 - Recommended free online Python book – Invent with Python

 - Pygame module and resources for creating games in Python

 - Codecademy offers a series of fun interactive tutorials complete with badges when you complete them.